seanluce/ANFHealthCheck/README.md

 * Sept 01, 2021 - regional quota module now retrieves actual regional quota from API
 * July 27, 2021 - added hash table to store hard coded regional quotas until API is available.
 Default is 25TiB unless another value is specified for a given region.

+## Disclaimer

+ANFHealthcheck is provided as is and is not supported by NetApp or Microsoft.
+You are encouraged to modify to fit your specific environment and/or requirements.
+It is strongly recommended to test the functionality before deploying to any business critical or production environments.

 ## Limit the scope to a single Subscription

 Use the -SubID parameter to limit the scope to a single subscription ID.